elastic/curator/README.md

     curator --host my-elasticsearch -C space -g 1024 -D -n

+Display a list of all indices matching `PREFIX` (`logstash-` by default):

+	curator --host my-elasticsearch --show-indices

+## Snapshots

+Snapshots have been available since Elasticsearch 1.0.
+They're also in curator, starting with version 1.1.0 Read more about Elasticsearch's snapshot API [here](http://www.elasticsearch.org/guide/en/elasticsearch/reference/master/modules-snapshots.html).

+A repository must be created before snapshots can be performed.
+It is possible to create a repository _and_ perform a snapshot in a single command-line.
+Once a repository is created, however, it only need be referenced by name.

+Curator will save one index per snapshot.
+It will name the snapshot the same name as the index stored.

+Snapshots can take a very long time to complete, if the index is large enough, or if you have a slow pipeline (or disks).
+As a result, it is advised that you set your `--timeout` to a _very_ high number to start out with, especially if you are acting on a large volume of indices on your first run.
+If a timeout condition occurs, the snapshot currently being performed will continue, but snapshots for all subsequent indices will fail.
+This will appear in the log output.

+### Common Repository Flags

+* `--no-compress`   Turns off compression of the snapshot files (on by default).
+* `--chunk-size`    Big files can be broken down into chunks during snapshotting if needed.
+The chunk size can be specified in bytes or by using size value notation, i.e. 1g, 10m, 5k.
+Defaults to `null` (unlimited chunk size).
+* `--max_restore_bytes_per_sec` Throttles _per node_ restore rate.
+Defaults to 20mb per second.
+* `--max_snapshot_bytes_per_sec` Throttles _per node_ snapshot rate.
+Defaults to 20mb per second.

+### Create a Repository (filesystem)

+Curator allows you to send your [snapshot data to a filesystem](http://www.elasticsearch.org/guide/en/elasticsearch/reference/master/modules-snapshots.html#_shared_file_system_repository).
+Note: *The path specified in the `location` parameter should point to the same location in the shared filesystem and be accessible on all data and master nodes.*

+#### Filesystem Repository Flags

+* `--repo-type`  (OPTIONAL) Defaults to `fs`
+* `--location`   (REQUIRED) Path to the shared filesystem

+#### Example Filesystem Repository Creation

+    curator --host my-elasticsearch --create-repo --repo-type fs --repository REPOSITORY_NAME --location /path/to/repository

+### Create a Repository (S3)

+Curator also allows you to send your [snapshot data to an S3 bucket](https://github.com/elasticsearch/elasticsearch-cloud-aws#s3-repository).
+You must have the correct version for your platform of [AWS Cloud Plugin for Elasticsearch](https://github.com/elasticsearch/elasticsearch-cloud-aws#aws-cloud-plugin-for-elasticsearch) installed for the S3 repository type to function.

+#### S3 Repository Flags

+* `--repo-type`  (REQUIRED) Must be: `s3` (Default is `fs`)
+* `--bucket`     (REQUIRED) Repository bucket name
+* `--region`     (OPTIONAL) S3 region.
+Defaults to `US Standard`
+* `--base_path`  (OPTIONAL) S3 base path.
+Defaults to the bucket root directory.
+* `--concurrent_streams`    (OPTIONAL) Throttles the number of streams _per node_ preforming snapshot operation.
+Defaults to `5`.
+* `--access_key` (OPTIONAL) S3 access key.
+Defaults to value of `cloud.aws.access_key` in your `elasticsearch.yml`, if defined.
+* `--secret_key` (OPTIONAL) S3 secret key.
+Defaults to value of `cloud.aws.secret_key` in your `elasticsearch.yml`, if defined.

+#### Example S3 Repository Creation

+    curator --host my-elasticsearch --create-repo --repo-type s3 --repository REPOSITORY_NAME --bucket MYBUCKET --access_key ACCESS_KEY --secret_key SECRET_KEY

+### Snapshot Flags

+* `--snap-older` Take a snapshot of indices older than `SNAP_OLDER` `TIME_UNIT`s.
+* `--snap-latest` Take a snapshot of the `SNAP_LATEST` most recent number of indices matching `PREFIX`.
+* `--delete-snaps` Delete snapshots older than `DELETE_SNAPS` `TIME_UNIT`s.
+* `--no_wait_for_completion` Do not wait until complete to return.
+Waits by default.
+WARNING: Using this flag will cause a failure if you are backing up more than one index during a single run.
+* `--ignore_unavailable` Ignore unavailable shards/indices (Default=False)
+* `--include_global_state` Store cluster global state with snapshot (Default=False)
+* `--partial` Do not fail if primary shard is unavailable.
+(Will fail by default)

+#### Example Snapshot Commands

+Snapshot all `logstash-YYYY.MM.dd` indices older than 1 day:

+    curator --host my-elasticsearch --timeout 86400 --repository REPOSITORY_NAME --snap-older 1

+Delete snapshots older than 1 year:

+    curator --host my-elasticsearch --timeout 3600 --repository REPOSITORY_NAME --delete-snaps 365

+Capture the most recent 3 days of Elasticsearch Marvel indices (could be used to forward to Elasticsearch support)

+    curator --host my-elasticsearch --timeout 10800 --repository REPOSITORY_NAME --snap-latest 3 --prefix .marvel-

+#### Extra Snapshot Commands

+Show all repositories:

+	curator --host my-elasticsearch --repository REPOSITORY --show-repositories

+Show all snapshots matching `PREFIX`:

+	curator --host my-elasticsearch --repository REPOSITORY --prefix .marvel- --show-snapshots

 ## Documentation and Errata

 If you need to close and delete based on different criteria, please use separate command lines, e.g.